Kudahuvadhoo: Economy

 People from other islands come to Kudahuvadhoo for better education and health facilities.
-Moreover, Kudahuvadhoo is the urban hub in the whole central area of the Maldives, which includes Faafu atoll, Meemu atoll and Dhaalu atoll.
+Moreover, Kudahuvadhoo is the urban hub in the whole central area of the Maldives, which includes Faafu Atoll, Meemu Atoll and Dhaalu Atoll.

 Transport

 Kudahuvadhoo is a fast developing island in the Maldives.
-Dhaalu Airport, the regional airport for Dhaalu atoll is located on Kudahuvadhoo and opened to the public in July 1, 2017.
+Dhaalu Airport, the regional airport for Dhaalu Atoll, is located on Kudahuvadhoo and opened to the public on July 1, 2017.
 The airport has a 1800m long runway making it one of the largest domestic airports in the Maldives.